FRC1257/robotics-training/docs/java/3-Functions/4-Overloading.md

 ## What Overloading Is

 Overloading is just a quick topic that deals with increased ease of coding.
 With the feature called **overloading**, we can define multiple functions with the same name.
 However, we can give them different arguments so that the program can differentiate them.
-The best way to see this is through an example that we should be very similar with: 'Systme.out.println`
+The best way to see this is through an example that we should be very similar with: `System.out.println`.

 ## Example of Overloading

 We discussed that `System.out.println` takes in a `String`, and then performs a few actions that causes the text to appear on the screen.
 However, some of you may have noticed that we don't just have to pass `Strings` in, we can also pass in `doubles`, `ints`, or even `booleans`.
 However, we always use the same spelling: `System.out.println`.
-The way this works is that in Java, there are multiple definitions of `System.out.println`, each with different arguments:
+The way this works is that in Java, there are multiple definitions of `System.out.println`, each with different argument:

 ```java